szymonmichalski/starid-1/readme.md

 *recurrent neural networks* - recurrent networks are about patterns in sequential events. they’re natural for time series and time varying systems. sequences may seem an indirect perspective for star images, but we're concerned with randomly rotated images. rotations shouldn't effect sequences, and recurrent networks were quickly able to identify thousands of stars.

-*convolutional networks* - convnets are about static unchanging data and patterns. this seems to be a direct solution for star identification, but our star images are randomly rotated. for a given star, you can't simply compare one image with another, without accounting for rotation.
+*convolutional networks* - convnets are about static unchanging patterns. this seems to be a direct approach, but our star images are randomly rotated. for a given star, you can't simply compare one image with another, without accounting for rotation.

 *triangular patterns and structure* - find star triangles in the image, and candidate stars that meet the constraints implicit within the triangles. these constraints are used as rules for rejecting candidate stars that can't be correct. for a particular image, we start with thousands of candidate identifications and reject all but one of them as impossible.